Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 Loss of variegation

-Move the European Ivy to a brighter spot and ensure it is receiving bright light away from direct sunshine or instal a grow light if the natural light is not sufficient.
+One possible reason for a variegated English Ivy turning all green (loss of variegation) is too little light.
+Move the plant to a brighter spot and ensure it is receiving bright light or instal a grow light if the natural light is not sufficient.

-Repot the plant into a pot one size larger than the current one and ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+The second reason for loss of variegation in variegated English Ivy is inadequate growth space if the plant is pot-bound.
+Repot the plant into a pot one size larger than the current one.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 You liked it?
 Share on social media.